KanemuraKazuya/rename_url_encode/README.md

-# Thsi script which translate url encode name
+# This script which translate url encode name
+Rename from non-url-encoded filename to url-encoded filename